Singapore750/HP250G5-Hackintosh/readme.md

 ## Problem with Monterey
 * Sometimes it will say that a driver is missing and that it has encountered a fatal error.
 To fix this just power off the computer and boot from USB again.

+## Problem with Ventura
+* Stuck on boot loop.
+No solution yet.